mcpt/ctf/README.md

 ## Installation
 Installation instructions are currently a work in progress.
 Feel free to join [our Discord](https://discord.gg/cXzz9eR) if you have any questions.

+## Troubleshooting
+- If Django hangs while booting (e.g. no response comes from uWSGI, or worker is killed frequently in Gunicorn), it may be hanging trying to connect to the cluster.